Olamidemoronkola/alx-pre_course/README.md

 my first readme
-i am adding to the readme in alx-pre_course
+i am adding to the readme in alx-pre_course.